Short-Term Disability and Pregnancy Leave Laws

 Many states have passed their own version of the FMLA.
 The state law may provide additional benefits than the federal law, such as a longer leave of absence.
 For more information, see Nolo's article on state family and medical leave laws.

 In addition, a handful of states have started offering paid short-term disability benefits to all qualified employees in the state.
 These short-term disability plans allow you to receive a portion of your pay if you are unable to work due to injury to illness, including pregnancy.
+A few states also offer paid family leave benefits, which you can use to care for a new child or a seriously ill family member.
 The following states offer paid short-term disability benefits for pregnancy or paid family leave for the birth of a child.

 California has a short-term disability insurance (SDI) program that provides eight to ten weeks of benefits for a normal pregnancy and childbirth.
 California's paid family leave program also provides up to six weeks of paid leave for qualified employees.
 Benefits under both programs are 55% of normal wages.
 For more information, see our article on California short-term disability.